How to Dry Hydrangeas: Follow this simple step by step guide for how to dry hydrangea blooms to use in your fall

 The beautiful hydrangea blooms that I have been fortunate to enjoy all summer long will begin to age as autumn approaches.
-They develop a faded, vintage look to them.
+When hydrangea blooms are past their prime, they will develop a faded, vintage look to them.
 This is the ideal time to cut the hydrangeas for drying.
 Drying hydrangeas is so easy and the elegant blooms are perfect for fall decorating.

 - Cut the hydrangea stems about 12 – 15 inches long, depending on your vase.
 I usually cut the stem at an angle.